 Serverless360's fine-grained access control is aided by a user access policy with personalized function capability.

-Cost Analyzer (hereafter referred to as "product") has three system-defined roles, and can contain any number of user-defined roles.
+Cost Analyzer (hereafter referred to as "module") has three system-defined roles, and can contain any number of user-defined roles.
 The System-defined roles are:

-The Owner has complete access to the product, including managing users and roles in that product.
-No other role other than Account owner and Owner of the product can manage users and roles.
+The Owner has complete access to the module, including managing users and roles in that module.
+No other role other than Account owner and Owner of the module can manage users and roles.

 The Contributor has access to manage everything within the scope at which it is assigned.

 The Reader has access to read everything at the scope at which it is assigned.